Spectamen cinereum

-Minolops cinerea is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.
+Spectamen cinereum is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.

 Description

 The height of the shell attains 6.75 mm, its diameter 6.5 mm.
 The shining shell has a roundly turbinate shape.
 It is grey, painted above with closely set transverse bands of greyish brown.
 The 6½ whorls are flattened above.
 The sculpture and the colouring is complicated and it is very difficult to give anything like an adequate description.
 The whorls are sculptured with a number of beaded carinae, increasing to four on the body whorl.
 The space above these are occupied by two spiral beaded riblets, a third also occurring between the first and second carinae.
 The sutures are impressed.
 The base of shell is sculptured with two spiral grooves and a number of very fine spiral striae.
 It is painted with a zone of fine, closely set cinereous flammules, within which is a second zone almost uniformly of the same colour.
 The umbilicus is whitish, wide, deep, and bears several small, indistinct, spiral, crenate riblets.
 The outer margin is surrounded by a coarsely crenulate carina.
 The columella is somewhat angularly arched above, descending obliquely and terminating rather abruptly.
 The peristome is acute.
 The aperture is subquadrate.